cortinico/cortinico.github.io/_posts/2020-02-10-name-mangling-on-kotlin.md

 It's interesting to note that the `-` char introduced by the mangling is an invalid character in Java.
 This is making the function that accepts an inline class **impossible to use from Java**.

-This is actually by design, but it's definitely worth noting when creating APIs that should be consumed by Java users.
+This is actually by design, but it's worth noting when creating APIs that should be consumed by Java users.

 # Internal Modifier

 Kotlin gave us a new visibility modifier: `internal`.
 If you're not familiar with this modifier: it restricts the visibility of a declaration to the same [module](https://kotlinlang.org/docs/reference/visibility-modifiers.html#modules).

-The `internal` modifier is really handy when dealing with modularized projects, since it allows to easily contain the exposed API.
+The `internal` modifier is handy when dealing with modularized projects, since it allows to easily contain the exposed API.
 Unfortunately, there is no support for the `internal` modifier neither in Java nor in the bytecode.

 `internal` declarations in Kotlin are compiled to **`public` declarations** in Java.
 In other words: your `internal` function, classes, interfaces, variables etc. are accessible by Java classes **outside** of your module.